Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 # Lab 4.
 Configuring your kubernetes applications

-### In this lab we will experiment with the different ways change the behavior of your application.
+### In this lab we will experiment with the different ways change the behavior of your application

-## 1. Configuring your application using environment variables.
+## 1. Configuring your application using environment variables

 In 2011 the developers at [Heroku](https://www.heroku.com/) presented a methodology for building software-as-a-service application [The Twelve-Factor App](https://12factor.net/) methodology.
 The 3rd of these twelve factors is to store config in the environment you can read more about this [here](https://12factor.net/config).
 Over the following exercises we will be looking at different ways to do this with kubernetes.

 Let's start by creating a namespace for all the work we will be doing this lab, and setting it as the default namespace.